-My name is Sean Michael Poole.
 I am as far underground and outside the margins as a writer can be.
-I am the author of “Gattorno: A Cuban Painter For The World”.
-I won the 2009 Eric Hoffer Award for Excellence in Independent Publishing.
-I was awarded first place in the 2009 New England Book Fair and first place at the 2008 London Book Fair in the Fine Art Genre.
+I won the 2009 Eric Hoffer Award for Excellence in Independent Publishing for the biography “Gattorno: A Cuban Painter For The World”, as well as first place in the 2009 New England Book Fair & first place at the 2008 London Book Fair Fine Art Genre.

-I was born in New York City and raised in Southern California.
-I have traveled from border to border and coast-to-coast most of my adult life.
-I write poetry, plays, scripts, short stories, magazine articles, advertising copy, press releases and artists’ monographs.
+Born in New York City raised in Southern California.
+I have traveled from border to border & coast-to-coast most of my adult life.
+I write poetry, plays, scripts, short stories, magazine articles, advertising copy, press releases & artists’ monographs.

-I am a writer, a musician, and an award-winning director.
-I have worked in a wide variety of esoteric jobs and had several careers.
-I have been a voice-over artist, a major market radio personality and an independent writer/director of short dramatic and educational videos.
-I have produced, directed and performed in everything from classical commedia del arte, to live action-adventure stunt shows.
+I am an author, musician and director.
+I’ve had a wide variety of esoteric jobs and several careers.
+Voice-over artist.
+Major market radio personality.
+Director of short dramatic & educational videos.
+I produce, direct & perform in everything from classical commedia del arte to live action-adventure stunt shows.

 I write to avoid having a real job.